PHPOffice/PHPPresentation/Documentation/PHPPowerPoint Manual.md

-# PHPPowerPoint
+# PHPPowerPoint Manual

-PHPPowerPoint is a library written in pure PHP that provides a set of classes to write to and read from different presentation file formats.
+PHPPowerPoint is a library written in pure PHP that provides a set of classes to write to and read from different presentation file formats, i.e. OpenXML (.pptx) and OpenDocument (.odp).
 PHPPowerPoint is an open source project licensed under LGPL.

+## Overview

 ### Features